 While Drac chases Batman through the caves behind the crypt, the movie decides to throw Vicky a bone and have her fight the Penguin.
 Well, for a given definition of fight.

-Granted, it’s more than her ’89 counterpart ever did to the Joker, but at this point it’s largely padding.
+Granted, it’s more than her ’89 counterpart ever accomplished, but at this point it’s not much more than padding.
 And as redheads nut-shotting bad guys in Batman movies go, my vote still goes to Andrea Beaumont.

-Still, it has a moderately amusing payoff: remember that big mob treasure that started this whole mess?
+That said, there’s a half-decent payoff: remember that big mob treasure that started this whole mess?
 It’s real.
 And Penguin’s too hypnotized to just grab it and amscray.

 Desperate, Bruce lures the Count into the Batcave, home of the last hope he’s got:

 Nah.
 As awesome as that would’ve been, it’s a standard-issue fakeout.
 Still, you can’t really blame Alfred for trying (maybe Dracula was human too, once upon a time), and I just love how the Count milks his “injury” for all it’s worth before ripping out the antidote vial and gloating.

 How Batman actually beats the Count is, if anything, even cooler (if a bit more predictable): he uses that spiffy sunlight machine of his to burn Dracula alive.

 Stormare’s hoarse whisper as Dracula figures out Batman’s secret identity is pitch-perfect, even if it 100% dooms the Count to his long-overdue grave.
 And to cap things off, Batman punches the burning Dracula so hard the guy explodes.

 What’s that, you say?
 Batman doesn’t kill?
 Clearly, these guys never got the memo: